Knox Cunningham: Early career

 From 1931 Cunningham went into business in Northern Ireland.
 He married Dorothy Enid Riley JP on 2 July 1935.
 Later in the 1930s, Cunningham studied law and was called to the Bar by the Middle Temple in 1939.
 During the Second World War he served in the Scots Guards although he continued his legal studies, and called to the Bar in Northern Ireland in 1942.
 He fought the Belfast West by-election in 1943 and the same seat in the 1945 general election.

 After the war Cunningham mainly lived in Orpington, although he retained membership of the Ulster Unionist Council.
 His religious faith led him to be involved with the World Alliance of YMCAs from 1947, and he was Chairman of the National Council of the YMCA in 1949.
 In 1954 he was elected to Orpington Urban District Council.
-Later he maintained a home, the Derhams House, near Minchinhampton, Gloucestershire.
+Later he lived at Derhams House, near Minchinhampton, Gloucestershire.

 Parliament

 In the 1955 general election, Cunningham was chosen as the new Ulster Unionist MP for South Antrim.
 He was a delegate to the Council of Europe and Western European Union Parliamentary Assembly from 1956 to 1959.
 He also served as Parliamentary Private Secretary to Jocelyn Simon, Financial Secretary to the Treasury, from 1958.
 In 1959 he was made a Queen's Counsel.

 After the 1959 general election, Cunningham was picked by Prime Minister Harold Macmillan as his Parliamentary Private Secretary, responsible for the Prime Minister's relations with backbench Conservative MPs.
 He was also a member of the National Executive of the Conservative and Unionist Party.
 When Macmillan resigned, he awarded Cunningham a baronetcy in his resignation honours.